yahoojapan/authorization-proxy/docs/grpc-design-brief.md

 Since provider sidecar is implemented in go, we decided to find a library that supports like reverse proxy feature in gRPC interface, and we found [this library](https://github.com/mwitkow/grpc-proxy).

-Unfortunately this library is quite old (last commit is 3 years ago), but this is the only library we can found to support our usecase, so we decided to give it a try.

 ## Making code changes

 We implemented the feature with the below attention: